 Should my interior be in full color or black and white?

 If you have no pictures involved, then naturally you should choose black and white.
-However, if you are printing a picture book or illustrations where quality is a must, then stick with full color printing.
+However, if you are printing a picture book or illustrations where quality is a must, then stick with full-color printing.

 Here’s the issue when it comes to color versus black and white printing – cost.

-The base cost for printing a full color book is nearly triple the cost of black and white printing.
+The base cost for printing a full-color book is nearly triple the cost of black and white printing.
 And, the base cost significantly increases beyond a certain page count.

 For black and white interiors, any books from twenty-four to one hundred and eight pages, it has a base cost of roughly a few bucks.
 For every page beyond one hundred eight, it costs you cent per page.

-For full color interiors though, any books from twenty-four to forty pages, the base cost is roughly triple than that of black and white printing.
+For full-color interiors though, any books from twenty-four to forty pages, the base cost is roughly triple than that of black and white printing.
 And for every page past forty, your base cost shoots up SEVEN CENTS PER PAGE!

 What is the best choice for Createspace books – cream paper or white paper?

 Fiction tends to be printed on cream paper and nonfiction is often printed on cream paper, although textbooks, manuals, and the like are more often printed on white.
-I assume that, white is less welcoming than cream.
+I assume that white is less welcoming than cream.
 There is no hard and fast rule.

-If your book contains images, even in black and white, then white paper is the better choice.
+If your book contains images, even in black and white, then the white paper is the better choice.
 However, Createspace only uses white paper for color print books.